saacostam/codeco/README.md

-# CoDeCo - Codification/Decofication Algorithm Visualizer
+# CoDeCo - Codification/Decofication Huffman Code Algorithm Visualizer

-This project aims to show web-based visualizations for common codification and decodification algorithms.
+This project aims to show web-based visualizations for the Huffman codification and decodification algorithms.

 🎯 Check the project [here](saacostam.github.io/codeco/)!